According to a study conducted by GQ Magazine:

 In this instance, it's best to opt for straight-leg jeans.
 A straight cut is still stylish without being too formal.

-It's also important to note that lighter color jeans are the least formal jean style (think light and washed out blues).
+It's also important to note that lighter color jeans are the least formal jean style (think light and washed-out blues).

 Wearing lace-up boots with light jeans is a timeless look and is a great way to wear stylish boots for men.

-When we think of boots, we can categorize them within one of the three formality indicators:
+As I've touched on before, when we think of boots, we can categorize them within one of the three formality indicators:

 - Casual Boots – can be worn with jeans, chinos, and trousers.